 In a previous blog post – Is Dry January Enough?
 Here are the Signs of Physical Dependence – we explored the topic of Dry January, and how to know whether your or a loved one’s substance use warrants more than a single month of sobriety.
 For anyone with substance use disorder and/or addiction, professional treatment programs – such as detox, drug or alcohol rehab, or AA – will be necessary.

 Now that we’re on the heels of Dry January, some may be realizing that their alcohol and/or drug use is problematic.
-Have you recognized that you or a loved one needs professional help?
+Have you recognized that you or a loved one needs professional help from a drug and alcohol rehab?

 If you’ve gained that awareness (which is a critical first step toward recovery), you’ll next want to find a substance abuse treatment program that aligns with your goals and needs.
 Keep in mind, there is no one-size-fits-all approach to recovery; therapy that works for one person may not work for another.
 Therefore, you’ll want to ensure that the rehab center you choose has the tools and expertise needed to create a personalized plan for you.